Who can witness and sign a will?

 Witnessing a will might sound straightforward, but in order for it to be legally binding, you’ll need to follow the correct procedures.
 So to give you peace of mind, we’ve put together a guide to explain who can sign and witness a will.

 Anyone 18 years and over can witness or sign a will, but importantly, a beneficiary can’t witness a will, and neither can their spouse or civil partner.
 In many cases, people will ask a friend or work colleague to sign and witness the will.
-Traditionally, the law required witnesses to be physically present when witnessing the will, but as we’ll explain later, new legislation has made it possible to witness a will virtually until 31st January 2022.
+Traditionally, the law required witnesses to be physically present when witnessing the will, but as we’ll explain later, new legislation has made it possible to witness a will virtually and this is due to end on January 31st 2024.

 There are some differences regarding who can witness a will across the UK.
 For example, in England and Wales, you will need two independent witnesses, whereas the law in Scotland simply requires one witness or more.